auto-pi-lot/autopilot/docs/source/guide.hardware.rst

 to handle the trigger.
 We redefine ``assign_cb()`` to make use of pigpio's callback functionality.
 Since pigpio can handle multiple callback functions, one can optionally specify ``add=True`` to prevent any previous callbacks from being cleared.
-This has been omitted in this example for clarity, but can be inspected in the API documentation for the :class:`~autopilot.core.hardware.Beambreak` class.
+This has been omitted in this example for clarity, but can be inspected in the API documentation for the :class:`~.hardware.gpio.Digital_In` class.

 .. code-block:: python